Nashville, Indiana: Education

 The Town of Nashville is home to the central campus of the Brown County School District, the only school corporation in Brown County.
-The schools include Brown County Intermediate School which serves grades 5 and 6, Brown County Junior High serving grades 7 and 8, and Brown County High School which serves grades 9-12.
+The schools include Brown County Middle School serving grades 6–8, and Brown County High School which serves grades 9–12.
 The Brown County School Corporation Administration Office, affectionately referred to as the "White House" is located in Nashville as well.
 Nashville has a public library, a branch of the Brown County Public Library.

 Arts and culture

-Nashville's tourist industry is based upon the original works of resident artists and upon the area's natural environment.
-Brown County State Park is nearby.
+Nashville's tourist industry is based upon the original works of resident artists and the area's scenic environment.
+For example, the Brown County State Park is located just outside the town.
 Art, antique, and specialty shops, as well as galleries, restaurants, and entertainment venues, make up downtown Nashville, and many inns, rented cottages, and bed and breakfast establishments serve visitors.
 Tasting tours of wineries and distilleries also occur.

 Nashville was the original home of the John Dillinger Museum, which was relocated to Hammond after the original owner's death.